techengineer3d/ReShade/README.md

 ### TechEngineer3D-PostFX-Color-Contrast-Sharp-Bloom

-This post-fx shader is for enahancing image color richness, fidelity, details, sharpness, contrast, lighting and specular highlights.
+This post-fx shader is for enhancing image color richness, fidelity, details, sharpness, contrast, lighting and specular highlights.

-This is the result of my first postfx shader for reshade.
+This is the result of my first post-fx shader for reshade.

 After a month of experimenting and tuning parameters, I came up with the overall quality and look I was aiming for.